 Connecticut is the only New England state where residents must legally employ a funeral director.

 Why is cremation such a popular choice for New England residents?

 However, it is not simply just price; cultural attitudes, religious beliefs (or an increasing secular community), and a more transient population are all attributed to why the cremation rate is increasing across the New England region.

 Local funeral businesses are stepping up to the plate.
-The number of crematories in Maine has doubled in the last 6 years as families demand more cremation alternatives.
+The number of crematories in Maine has doubled in the last six years as families demand more cremation alternatives.
 A number of new “cremation only” companies have established themselves to cater to this demand for affordable cremation services.

 What is the cost of direct cremation across the New England states?

 In our experience in researching funeral costs in New England, it appears the average cost of a direct cremation is higher than average across the New England states.

-In all 6 states, the cost of a basic, direct cremation is higher than in most other metro areas across the U.S. The direct cremation prices listed below for each state are the lowest cost direct cremation packages offered for an ‘at need’ basic cremation service by a local, family-owned funeral business.
+In all six states, the cost of a basic, direct cremation is higher than in most other metro areas across the U.S. The direct cremation prices listed below for each state are the lowest cost direct cremation packages offered for an ‘at need’ basic cremation service by a local, family-owned funeral business.